With ulcerative colitis (UC), you’ll have flare-ups, or periods when you experience symptoms. Then you’ll have symptom-free periods called remissions.

 Schedule regular visits with your doctor to stay on top of your disease.
 In between visits, keep track of your symptoms and note what seems to trigger them.

-The more you know about your disease and the closer you stick with your treatment, the greater your odds of controlling ulcerative colitis.
+The more you know about your disease and the closer you stick with your treatment, the greater your chances of managing your UC.